fedelombar/gofintech/README.md

-Here's the updated README, now including Docker support and your Makefile setup:

----

 # Fintech API

 A robust fintech API written in Go, designed to manage user accounts, handle secure authentication, and facilitate operations such as account creation, login, and balance transfers.